 The early childhood years from birth to the start of kindergarten are an important time of rapid growth and learning.
 To support children’s development and assist in preparation for kindergarten entry, early childhood education programs and services are offered throughout Minnesota school districts and Head Start locations for children birth to five years and their families.
-These programs are administered by the Minnesota Department of Education and include Early Childhood Family Education, Early Childhood Screening, Early Head Start, Head Start, Infant and Toddler Intervention/Preschool Special Education and the School Readiness program.
+These programs are administered by the Minnesota Department of Education.
+Find more information about each on the pages listed at left.

 Find Local Program Information

 Early Childhood Screening, Head Start, Even Start, Early Childhood Family Education and School Readiness programs.
 Search online by county, school district or city to find early childhood programs.

 The Minnesota Department of Education's (MDE) Early Learning Services Division offers information and resources for families that support learning and development for their children's future success in school through the state of Minnesota parent website.
 Additional information for parents can be found here.

 The Early Childhood Indicators of Progress (ECIPs) are Minnesota’s early learning standards; one set is for birth to age three and another is for age three to kindergarten entry.
 The standards help us share developmentally appropriate expectations for what children should know and be able to do at certain ages.
 They offer common language for assessing progress and supporting children and families.

 We know parents are a child’s first teacher, and that each child develops at his or her own pace; therefore, the standards are not for high-stakes assessment.
 Instead, they help early childhood teachers and caregivers design learning experiences and talk with parents about a child’s progress.